 - Public Health Act 2005,

-- Public Health Regulation 2005,
+- Public Health Regulation 2018

-- Pest Management Act 2001,
+- Medicines and Poisons Act 2019

-- Pest Management Regulation 2003.
+- Medicines and Poisons (Pest Management Activities) Regulation 2021

-The Public Health Act 2005 places a responsibility on owners and occupiers (residential and commercial) to ensure that an accumulation of water or another liquid at the place is not a breeding ground for mosquitoes.
-It also places requirements on tanks or other receptacle that are used or intended to be used for holding or storing water or another liquid to prevent mosquito breeding.
+The Public Health Act 2005 places a responsibility on owners and occupiers of all properties to ensure that an accumulation of water or another liquid at the place is not a breeding ground for mosquitoes.
+It also (through the regulation) places requirements on tanks or other receptacles that are used or intended to be used for holding or storing water or another liquid to prevent mosquito breeding.